budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 A quick review on variables.
 There are several sections where you can specify variables allowing maximum flexibility when creating playbooks.
 They can be specified at the playbook level (Global), in external file (properties/storage_system_properties.yml), or at the task level.

 In the **vars** section, you can modify the **Volume**, **CPG**, **3PAR Host**, **Volume Size**, etc. to meet your needs.

+>Be aware, if you exceed the 100GB limit on the CPG (as defined by the Storage Admin in our demo), by either creating a volume larger than 100GB or multiple volumes that exceed a cumulative 100GB in size, the playbook will fail with an error that the allocation is larger than the limit.

 **Note:** Since we are logged into the `bob_domain` as the `bob_user`, we don't have to explicitly define the domain when creating Volumes, Volume Sets, etc. because the domain will be inherited from the User's domain.